 (B) How is a "reasonable amount" determined for meals and lodging?

 To determine if an individual is paying a reasonable amount for meals and lodging, only the amount paid for meals shall be used.
 A reasonable monthly payment shall be either of the following:

-(1) If provided more than two meals a day, when the individual pays an amount which equals or exceeds the maximum monthly allotment for the appropriate size of the assistance group; or
+(1) For individuals who are provided more than two meals a day, reasonable compensation shall be an amount that equals or exceeds the maximum monthly supplemental nutrition assistance program (SNAP) allotment for the appropriate size of the boarder household; or

-(2) If provided two meals or less per day, when the individual pays an amount which equals or exceeds two-thirds of the maximum monthly allotment for the appropriate size of the assistance group.
+(2) For individuals who are provided two meals or less per day, reasonable compensation shall be an amount that equals or exceeds two-thirds of the maximum monthly SNAP allotment for the appropriate size of the boarder household.

-(1) Boarders are not eligible to participate in the food assistance program by themselves.
+(1) Boarders are not eligible to participate in SNAP by themselves.

 (2) Boarders may participate as a member of the assistance group providing their meals and lodging, only at the assistance group's request.